 As Lord Krishna expounds to Arjuna, it is desire which is at the root of suffering, and desires are never-ending.
 Unfulfilled desire gives rise to anger, overwhelming mind, and clouding the intellect.
 However, when desires are fulfilled, one lusts for more and more.
 Mind is thus a huge bottomless pit – you can go on filling it with all you want but it always remains unfilled, till it gets what it is yearning for – Ananda— the pure bliss.
 But how does one tap this inner bliss?

 Revered master Anandmurti Gurumaa explains that it was only after Arjuna surrendered to Lord Krishna seeking knowledge as a disciple, reverently, with humility and devotion, that the Lord expounded the Bhagavad Gita.
 And it was this priceless wisdom that smashed Arjuna’s delusion, freeing him from the bondage of ignorance and bestowing everlasting bliss.

 Arjuna’s predicament is universal.
 Like Arjuna, we too often find ourselves at crossroads in life, facing challenges and decisions, not knowing what to do, wondering how to remain equanimous in the midst of all the turbulence.

-Predominance of rajoguna makes mind restless, looking for excitement and titillation; rajoguni mind is never really tranquil and peaceful.
-According to these guidelines, one should thus introspect, observe, analyse and work on one’s own mind, performing actions which are onward-leading, increasing sattvaguna, rather than disparaging others.
+The predominance of rajoguna makes the mind restless, looking for excitement and titillation; rajoguni mind is never really tranquil and peaceful.
+According to these guidelines, one should thus introspect, observe, analyze and work on one’s own mind, performing actions that are onward-leading, increasing sattvaguna, rather than disparaging others.
 The company we keep thus has a huge impact on our life.

 Drawn from talk on ‘Relevance of Srimad Bhagavad Gita in daily life.’
 At Siri Fort, New Delhi – 2016